Skip to content

 Payload types

 Every sink type has a corresponding payload model.
-You create payload instances inside collect() and return them in a CollectResult.
+You create payload instances inside on_task_complete() and return them in a CollectResult.
 The data field is always a Pydantic BaseModel – the framework handles serialization differently for each sink type.

 KafkaPayload